Astronomy Magazine Saguaro Astronomy Club US Naval Observatory Heavens-Above Dark Sky Society Orion Telescope Center

 .

-Appear in thin clouds as bright colored patches 22 degrees apart to the left and right of sun 100
+Appear in thin clouds as bright colored patches a minimum of 22 degrees away from the sun and to the left and right of sun 100

 .

-Vertical column of light above sun when sun is on horizon.
+Vertical column of light directly above sun's location when sun is on or near horizon.
 Formed by reflection off ice crystals 100

 .